tapanther/Tritan/docs/CampaignLog_1.md

 ---

 Nykolai is beckoned over by the shady huckster running the shell game, who reveals themselves to be a fellow thief.
 The two exchange a fragmented conversation in that most cryptic language, thieves' cant (or self-referrentially, *français*), the pair engage in a test of wits and cunning.
 Taking advantage of a distraction caused by Xalston's blatant mind-reading attempt, Nykolai tricks the huckster, and wins the stolen prize.

+---

+## Session 3

+The Unity Festival continues, as Xalston performs a magical extravaganza for [Azoth][Azoth the Wise] and [Faelix][Faelix].
+Begrudgingly impressed, Faelix hands Xalston the grand prize: Faelix's Patented Lil' Wizards Kit.

+---

+While his owlbear finishes cooking, Durgu decides to participate in some of the more physical contests at the festival: the *stump chopping* contest and the *slapping* contest.
+As expected, Durgu excells at both, and easily claims the top prizes.

+---

+Tym and Xalston face off in [Faelix's][Faelix] *insulting* contest, a half-assed attempt by the elderly wizard to get some cheap enterntainment.
+The two long-time friends manage to trade a few rounds of comedic insults, but Tym quickly emerged victorious.

+---

+As the first day of the festival winds down, a [Republic][Republic of Siddarmark] sentry sounds the alarm, throwing the entire town into lockdown.
+Reports indicate that multiple sentries encountered lone hyenas and witherlings at random locations around the town, indicating the presence of a pack nearby.
+Surprisingly, no attack materializes, but the town remains on high alert.

+---

+Offering their services to the [Republic][Republic of Siddarmark] Commander, the party is sent on a recon expedition to an abandoned camp, to search for clues as to the whereabouts and plans of the gnoll pack.